![]() |

 Founded in 1874 its expressed purpose was to provide “the social intercourse of members of the dramatic and musical professions with men of the world, and the giving of entertainments for mutual amusement and instruction.”

-In 1897 the club moved into its first permanent home at 70 West 36th Street; however within a matter of years it outgrew the facility.
+In 1897 the club moved into its first permanent home at 70 West 36th Street; however, within a matter of years it outgrew the facility.
 Members would regularly stage both private and public productions called Gambols (satiric revues).
-These eventually led to the need for their own, private theatre when contention arose among members over the use of certain public venues.
+These eventually led to the need for their own private theatre after contention arose among members over the use of certain public venues.

-In 1902 the Lambs decided to erect a new clubhouse “The club had not intended to build for four or five years,” announced De Wolf Hopper, the Shepherd, “but at an information meeting last night it was decided to put up a new building, to contain our own theatre for gambols, etc., within a year.”
+In 1902 the Lambs proposed to erect a new clubhouse.
+“The club had not intended to build for four or five years,” announced De Wolf Hopper, the shepherd, “but at an information meeting last night it was decided to put up a new building, to contain our own theatre for gambols, etc., within a year.”

-The club approached architects McKim, Mead and White – all of whom were members – to design the new clubhouse.
-Lots were purchased at Nos.
-128 and 130 West 44th Street, near the Broadway theatre district, for the new structure.
+Among the members were Charles Follen McKim, William Rutherford Mead, and Stanford White.
+Not surprisingly, their architectural firm, McKim, Mead and White, was chosen to design the new clubhouse.
+Lots were purchased at 128 and 130 West 44th Street near the Broadway theatre district as the site of the new structure.

 The original Lambs Club in 1905 -- drawing from nyago.com |